-Nyaya provides funding to Nyaya Health Nepal in Nepal (See Note 1).
+Nyaya provides funding to Nyaya Health Nepal and Sambhav(Possible) in Nepal (See Note 1).
 Financial support is sent to Nepal via wire transfer.
-Nyaya Health Nepal receives regular monthly grants based on the specific expenditures and is responsible for its own filings in Nepal.
+These NGO receive quarterly grants based on the specific expenditures and is responsible for its own filings in Nepal.